rms-support-letter/rms-support-letter.github.io/CONTRIBUTING.md

 To translate the letter, copy `index.md` into `_translation/` and name it `index_lang.md` where `lang` is language code you are going to translate into.

 Make sure to set `locale` to the appropriate language code.
+Set `image` to a translated version of social-media-preview.png, if there's any.
 Then you can start translating this file.

 For example: `_translations/index_de.md`